 Here are six BC SPCA initiatives addressing the issue and promoting spay/neuter:

 - Running large scale spay/neuter projects in areas where there is a big need.
 Since 2013 we have launched eight projects in areas with cat overpopulation.
-We’ve been able to target over 6,600 cats thanks to generous grants from PetSmart Charities™ of Canada.
-We are currently running a project Salmon Arm, offering free spay/neuter surgeries.
+We’ve been able to target nearly 7,000 cats thanks to generous grants from PetSmart Charities™ of Canada.
+We are currently running a project in Kamloops offering free spay/neuter surgeries for 400 cat owners.